 The Bold Accessory Trends We're Eyeing This Fall

 There's no doubt fall is one of the most exciting seasons of the year.
-While many of us are still basking in the final days of summer, I can't help but look forward to the variety of layered looks I plan to pull out of my closet in the upcoming months.
-As we transition our warm weather staples, there's no better time to get ahead of what's new in the world of fashion by first taking a look at this year's biggest and boldest trends.
+While many of us are still basking in the final days of summer, I can't help but look forward to the variety of layered looks I plan to pull out my closet in the upcoming months.
+As we transition our warm weather staples, there's no better time to get a head of what's new in the world of fashion by first taking a look at this year's biggest and boldest trends.

 I'm sharing the chicest accessory of the fall 2021 Ready-to-Wear designer collections you'll see everywhere this season.
 Trust me, you'll never want to leave home without these stylish pieces, rain or shine.
-What was considered non-essential items just last year are here to reclaim the spotlight they've always deserved.
+What were considered non-essential items just last year are here to reclaim the spotlight they've always deserved.
 From oversized shades and totes to stylish hair accessories, these are the year's biggest statement pieces to add to cart in preparation for your flyest fall season ever.

 Thank me later.